hapax/hapax.github.io/assets/alien-maths.md

 A bat is not "fundamentally alien".
 It is a mammal, so we share large chunks of brain function and DNA.
 But what if we were to encounter beings from a different Tree altogether?
-I would place a very high prior on some type of incommensurability.
+I would place a very high prior on incommensurability of some sort.

 <!-- http://www.hutter1.net/ai/uaibook.htm -->